matias-ceau/scripts/docs/scripts/tmux-help.py.md

-# Tmux Help (tmux-help.py)
+# Tmux Help Script (tmux-help.py)

 ---

-A script to assist with tmux commands and manpage management.
+A script to assist with tmux command lookup and management.

 ---